SAP/fosstars-rating-core/README.md

 [+] Counting how many people contributed to the project in the last three months ...
 [+] Counting how many stars the project has ...
 [+] Counting how many watchers the project has ...
-[+] Figuring out when the first commit was done ...
 [+] Figuring out when the project started ...
 [+] Figuring out if the project has a security team ...
 [+] Figuring out if the project is supported by a company ...